blackchip-org/zc/doc/stack.md

     ( -- BigInt )

-An operation that produces to values from the stack is notated as:
+An operation that produces no values to the stack is notated as:

     ( BigInt -- )